Internship and Practicum Program

 - Attend meetings with the internship coordinator as needed and scheduled.

-What happens if you don’t receive notice you’ve been selected for the internship until after the semester begins?
+What happens if you don’t receive notice you’ve been selected for the internship until

 - Try to complete as much of the approval notice before the semester begins.
-If the selection comes after registration ends, you will have an option to register for an accelerated term practicum or internship experience.
+If the

 - We do NOT award practicum or internship credit after-the-fact.